Phuket Travel Guide

 Passport & Visa

 Travellers entering Thailand must have sufficient funds to cover the length of their stay, and are recommended to hold documentation for return or onward travel.
-Visitors who are using the 30-day visa exemption must enter Thailand by air or land; it is highly recommended that passports are valid for six months beyond travel.
+Visitors who are using the 30-day visa exemption must enter Thailand by air or land; it's highly recommended that passports are valid for six months beyond travel.

 Entry requirements